swiftwasm/swiftwasm-book/src/getting-started/browser-app.md

 ## Requirements

 Tokamak relies on [the `carton` development tool](https://carton.dev) for development and testing.
-While you can build Tokamak apps without `carton`, it requires a lot of manual steps that are automated with `carton`.
+While you can build Tokamak apps without `carton`, that would require a lot of manual steps that are already automated with `carton`.

 ### System Requirements